LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 The GitHub API is used to create a new comment on the issue on the SondeHub Tracker with all the information.

-The comments are published via my own personal account using an authorisation token.
+The comments are published via my personal account using an authorisation token.

 <h2>Updating the Database</h2>

-The Elasticsearch database containg the launch sites list is still manually updated to ensure no erros are introduced.
+The Elasticsearch database containing the launch sites list is still manually updated to ensure no errors are introduced.

 The automatic formatting of submissions into the correct JSON format simplifies this process considerably allowing for faster updates.